NadjibC/ShellColor/README.md

 ### Definitions

 **Color Indicators**: Is a Part of a String which indicates The its Escape Code Replacement, Which is generally used with colorformat::format function.
-A **Color Indicator** is just an Asterisk and with an Escape Code Name (from Color::MAP) in Double Braces.
+A **Color Indicator** is just an Asterisk and with a single (or multiple) Escape Code Names **(from Color::MAP)** in Double Braces.

 Ex.: **\*(CODE1:CODE2)**